maludatech/multi-currency-ico/README.md

 ✅ Integrate Wagmi for seamless Web3 interactions
 ✅ Deploy the smart contract and frontend

 Perfect for Web3 developers looking to create an advanced crypto fundraising and staking platform.
-Don't forget to like, subscribe, and hit the bell icon for more blockchain development content! 🚀💰

 ## Project Overview